orchid-hybrid/microKanren-sagittarius/README.md

 * unification/basic: this is just the plain unification.
 You can use this with any language level.
 * unification/records: this lets you do some programming that would otherwise require absento constraints.
 You can only use this with mk-basic, diseq and types
+* unification/binary-trie: Subsitutions are now stored in a persistent trie which is keyed by binary digits of a counter.
+This should give a log speedup for some operations and a log slowdown for others.

 # How to get a repl or run a file?